pdmimpulse/pdmInfra/README.md

 ## License

-This project is maintained by PDM Impulse Team.
+This project is maintained by pdm AI Innovation Team.

 ## Contributing